sunilunka/vim_config/README.md

 # vim_config

-Repo of my VIM config
+Repo of my vim confg, based on the example from the vim.wikia guides.
+After suffering a couple of computer failures, will ensure I can hae a uniform config across platforms.